osg-htc/docs/docs/data/stashcache/install-cache.md

 #### Non-standard ports

-By default, an unauthenticated cache serves public data on port 8000, and an authenticated cache serves protected data on port 8443.
+By default, an unauthenticated cache instance serves public data on port 8000, and an authenticated cache instance serves protected data on port 8443.
 If you change the ports for your cache instances, you must specify the new endpoints under the service, as follows:

 ```yaml